Rib fracture - aftercare

 If your pain is not severe, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 You can buy these pain medicines at the store.

 Acetaminophen (Tylenol) may also be used for pain by most people.
+If you have liver disease talk with your provider before taking this medicine.

 To help prevent a collapsed lung or lung infection, do slow deep-breathing and gentle coughing exercises every 2 hours.
 Holding a pillow or blanket against your injured rib can make these less painful.
 You may need to take your pain medicine first.
 Your provider may tell you to use a device called a spirometer to help with the breathing exercises.
+These exercises help prevent a partial lung collapse and pneumonia.

 It is important to stay active.
-DO NOT rest in bed all day.
+Do not rest in bed all day.
 Your provider will talk with you about when you can return to:

 While you heal, avoid movements that put painful pressure on your ribs.
 These include doing crunches and pushing, pulling, or lifting heavy objects.